ipfs/ipfs-blog/src/_blog/shipyard-2024.md

 ## Summary

 All the above projects are either complete or nearing completion.
 This is the result of arduous collaboration across both the libp2p and IPFS stacks in addition to standard bodies and browser vendors.

+**Resilient, decentralized, and verified** IPFS content retrieval to the web is finally a reality.

 This breadth and reach of this work is only possible because of the open-source nature of the IPFS and libp2p projects.
 But it also underscores the importance of funding the Interplanetary Shipyard team so that we can continue to shepherd these efforts across the ecosystem.